strouptl/rails_server_config/README.md

 3. Create an AWS Scaling Group, referencing the Target Group above

-4. Create an SSL Certificate for your desired domain name via AWS Certificat Manager
+4. Create an SSL Certificate for your desired domain name via AWS Certificate Manager

 5. Create a Load Balancer with this certificate, and configure it to forward traffic to the desired AWS Target Group

 NOTE: The above is a rough outline of the general requirements for utilizing AWS Autoscaling.
-For Steps 2~5, we recommend utilizing Terraform/OpenTofu for configuring the cloud environment properly (coming soon!).
+For Steps 2,3, and 5, we recommend utilizing Terraform/OpenTofu for configuring the AWS cloud environment properly (coming soon!).